syncd010/AoC2023/README.md

 For part two the runtime is a bit high (about 600ms), so the solution isn't very efficient but it's readable so i kept it.

 ## [Day 17](https://adventofcode.com/2023/day/17)
+Not yest finished as it is too inefficient.

 ## [Day 18](https://adventofcode.com/2023/day/18)